Ankle Fracture Open Reduction and Internal Fixation

 medicines, casts, boots, or braces.

-You probably won’t need ORIF unless there is some reason your fracture might not heal
+You probably won’t need ORIF unless there's a reason your fracture might not heal

-normally with these other treatments.
-You are more likely to need ORIF if:
+the right way with these other treatments.
+You're more likely to need ORIF if:

 The pieces of your leg are severely out of position